sdotson/blog-posts/clean architecture.md

 More concretely in terms of organization, clean architecture advocates for domain logic, interface adaptors, interfaces, entities, and use cases.

 ## Our implementation
-We decided to create a layered architecture organized by function.
-These functions are domain, adaptors, glue, entities, and interfaces.
-To make it clear what interfaces are implemented and to express our entities more elegantly we also started using typescript in our microservices.
+We decided to implement a pattern heavily influenced by Clean Architecture.
+We came up with a layered architecture organized by function, including domain, adaptors, glue, entities, and interfaces.
+We also started to use TypeScript to clarify what interfaces were implemented and express our entities more elegantly.

 ### Folder structure
 - domain